AbhilashAynipully/moms-kitchen/README.md

 - Hero image (Indian Dishes) with cover text.
 - Introduction to chefs and about their background.
 - Testimonials of previous customers.
-- Details and link of discount thats available on signup.
+- Details and link for the discount available on signup.
 - Footer with social media links.
 #### Special Page
 - Nav bar with links to Special page, Menu Page and Signup Page.
-- Today's special section which talks about 2 special dishes.
+- Today's special section which provides details about 2 special dishes.
 - Special section has images and brief description about the dishes of the day.
 - Link to main menu if user wants to check out all dishes.
 - Footer with social media links.
 #### Menu Page
 - Nav bar with links to Special page, Menu Page and Signup Page.
 - Detailed menu with all dishes and option to choose the quantity.
-- List is exhaustive separated into different tables based on type of food.
+- List is exhaustive and is separated into different tables based on type of food.
 - Button to place order.
 (Currently not funtional due to limited technology use, HTML & CSS).
 - Footer with social media links.
 #### Signup Page